jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 * :ref:`how can I make a function take any number of keyword arguments?<test_unknown_number_of_arguments>`
 * :ref:`what can I do with single starred expressions?<single starred expressions>`
 * :ref:`what can I do with double starred expressions?<double starred expressions>`
-* :ref:`how does Python read starred expressions?<how Python reads starred expressions>`
+* :ref:`how does Python read starred expressions?<how Python treats starred expressions>`
-* :ref:`how does Python read double starred expressions?<how Python reads double starred expressions>`
+* :ref:`how does Python read double starred expressions?<how Python treats double starred expressions>`

 ----